How to write an NDIS support letter for someone with a disability

 Even if the NDIA does not request additional support letters, providing them can make the application stronger and help in the NDIA's decision-making process.

-What do you write in a support letter?
+What do you include in a support letter?

-An NDIS support letter should demonstrate the impact a person's condition or disability has on their day to day life and what level of support they need.
+An NDIS support letter needs to demonstrate the impact a person's condition or disability has on their day-to-day life and what level of support they need.

 Your written letter should explain:

-- How often you provide support and how many hours a week
+• How often do you provide support and how many hours a week

-- What other informal supports the applicant has in their life such as family members, friends, carers or services
+• What other informal supports does the applicant have in their life such as family members, friends, carers or services

-- How the applicant's health condition or disability impacts their day to day life across a number of categories (explained more below)
+• How the applicant's health condition or disability impacts their day-to-day life across a number of categories

 How to write an NDIS support letter

-The NDIA uses six categories of daily life in the assessment process.
-In your support letter, you should address all of the relevant categories and use examples where possible.
+The NDIA uses six categories of daily life in the assessment process, referred to as the six NDIS functional domains In your support letter, you should address all of the relevant categories and use examples where possible.

-A common way to structure an NDIS support letter is to go through each of the categories, explaining the functional impact in each category for the applicant.
+A common way to structure an NDIS support letter is to go through each of the categories, explaining the functional impact of each category for the applicant.

 The categories are:

-To understand the different categories better, speak with an NDIS Local Area Coordinator such as APM.
+If you’d like to understand different categories better, you can get in touch with an NDIS Local Area Coordinator to learn more.

 How do you write a carer impact statement?